 This type of motivation leads to more long-term success because it comes from within and is not reliant on outside factors.
 If you have intrinsic motivation, the focus is more on progress rather than a designated time-sensitive goal.
 It’s more about wanting to maintain your physical health as a continuous lifestyle habit and understanding that it takes time.

 Examples of intrinsic motivation to lose weight include:

 - Playing with the kids without getting exhausted

-- Feeling proud of yourself
+- Feeling a sense of achievement for looking after yourself

-- Wanting to live a longer life
+- Wanting to live a longer, healthier life

 Don’t worry if you now recognise you’re extrinsically motivated.
 That’s OK, especially in the beginning.
 It can light the fire to kick-start your weight-loss journey.

 But, it is important to move to intrinsic motivation to be able to achieve long-lasting results.
 Think about the meaningful reasons why you want to lose weight.
 How will losing weight change you as a person and make you feel?